Dyslexia Awareness Week 2016 (October 3-9 2016)

-Packs and Resources: The DAW 2016 packs will be available on our website shortly.
-These packs will provide an overview of the week and also the clear messages we would like to be delivered and the call to action for each daily theme.
+The DAW 2016 packs are now available to download.
+These packs provide an overview of the week and also the clear messages we would like to be delivered and the call to action for each daily theme.

-We will also include posters in the packs and details of any events that may be scheduled for the week.
+Also included are the posters and details of events scheduled for the week.

 If you would like to find out more or get involved in Dyslexia Awareness Week then contact us on email@example.com